 The first quantum communication satellite -- called Micius in English -- was launched in 2016.
 The satellite was named after a famous ancient Chinese scientist and philosopher, who around 400 B.C. was the first person to document the operating principle of a pinhole camera, including a description of the straight-line propagation of light.

 More than two millennia later his namesake satellite allowed scientists in Beijing and Vienna to host the first quantum-encrypted video conference across a distance of more than 4,600 miles.

 As Micius flew over the night sky at 18,000 miles per hour, it split up pairs of entangled photons and sent half of them down to Xinglong Observatory, located less than 10 miles from the Great Wall.
-Less than an hour later, Micius would pass over Austria, and cast the other half of the entangled photons down to the Lustbühel Observatory, perched on the Alpine slopes outside Graz.
+Less than an hour later, Micius would pass over Austria, repeating the process of splitting entangled photon pairs and casting them down to the Lustbühel Observatory, perched on the Alpine slopes outside Graz.
 This completed the quantum key distribution.